Last updated: 4 July 2026.

 We keep personal information only for as long as we need it for the purposes set out in this policy, or as required by law.
 As a general guide:

-• Criminal-record (DBS) check results: retained only as long as necessary for the decision, then securely destroyed
+- Criminal-record (DBS) check results: retained only as long as necessary, then securely destroyed

 When we no longer need your information, we securely delete or anonymise it.